 Call forwarding is the process by which you reroute an incoming call.
 For example, you can send all your calls to the office while you’re on vacation.
 Then you have the luxury of having your cell phone and still making calls but freely ignoring anyone who calls you.

 The options for call forwarding on your phone can be set by using either the Android operating system itself or the controls set up by your cellular provider.

 Call forwarding may affect your phone’s voicemail service.

 Forward calls using Android settings

 To confirm that call-forwarding options can be set by using the Android operating system, follow these steps:

-Choose Call Settings.
+Choose Settings or Call Settings.

 Choose Call Forwarding.

 If the option isn’t available, use your cellular carrier to forward calls.